 Realistic expectations for growing ginger in Texas

 Ginger is hardy in USDA Zones 8 through 12, and most of Texas falls squarely in that range.
 Houston, San Antonio, and the Rio Grande Valley are essentially ideal outdoor ginger territory.
 Dallas-Fort Worth sits at the edge of Zone 8, where ginger can grow in the ground year-round with some protection, and the Panhandle around Amarillo is Zone 6-7, where containers become your best friend because last frosts can stretch into mid-April.
 The realistic expectation for most Texans is this: plant in spring, protect from midday sun in July and August, and pull rhizomes in late fall or early winter after 8 to 10 months of growth.
+For dried ginger rhizomes, harvest is typically 8, 10 months after planting, at full maturity, according to Wikipedia’s ginger article harvest is typically 8–10 months after planting.
 You won't get Hawaiian-scale harvests in a backyard plot, but you will get genuine, fragrant ginger root that's noticeably better than what sits in grocery store bins.

 Where Texas gardeners sometimes get tripped up is assuming ginger loves full Texas sun the way tomatoes do.
 It doesn't.
 Ginger evolved under forest canopies, and direct afternoon sun in a Texas summer will scorch the leaves and stress the plant right when you need it growing hard.
 That's the single most common failure point I see, and it's easy to avoid once you know to look for it.